MicrosoftDocs/azure-docs/articles/virtual-machines/maintenance-notifications-powershell.md

 **This article applies to virtual machines running both Linux and Windows.**

-You can use Azure Powershell to see when VMs are scheduled for [maintenance](maintenance-notifications.md).
+You can use Azure PowerShell to see when VMs are scheduled for [maintenance](maintenance-notifications.md).
 Planned maintenance information is available from the [Get-AzVM](https://docs.microsoft.com/powershell/module/az.compute/get-azvm) cmdlet when you use the `-status` parameter.

 Maintenance information is returned only if there is maintenance planned.
 If no maintenance is scheduled that impacts the VM, the cmdlet does not return any maintenance information.